 Chiropractic care can help knee pain through many different treatments and therapies that can help mobilize, stabilize, reduce inflammation, and increase joint space.
 Excluding complete tears of the ligaments or tendons, chiropractic care offers a safe and non-invasive way to decrease pain and help to stabilize an injured knee joint.
 Treatments used here at CORE include:

 Chiropractic Adjustments - Chiropractic adjustments to the knee will mobilize a stiff knee joint directly.
 Manipulations to an unbalanced pelvis will help to distribute your weight evenly.
-This unlevel weight distribution contributes to abnormal wearing of the knee joint.
+This uneven weight distribution contributes to abnormal wearing of the knee joint.

 PEMF Therapy - Pulsed Electromagnetic Field (PEMF) therapy can help to reduce pain and inflammation, while also accelerate tissue healing and strengthen bone.